All Episodes

 Strong likelihood he'll step down today.

-General Hassan Al Ruini, military commander of Cairo area, told thousands of protesters in Tahrir Square, which is a circle, by the way.
+General Hassan al-Rouwweeni, military commander, Cairo area, told thousands of protesters in Tahrir Square, which is a circle, by the way, all your demands will be met today.

 All your demand, all of your demands will be met today, the military told the crowd.

-A spokesman said the council was in permanent session to explore what measures and arrangements could be made to safeguard the nation, its achievements, and the ambitions of the great great people.
+A spokesman said the council was in permanent session to explore what measures and arrangements could be made to safeguard the nation, its achievements, and the ambitions of the great, great people.

 All your demands will be met today, said the military commander for the Cairo area.